SathwikTejaswi/Machine-Learning-Resources-and-Notes/Readme.md

 # Machine Learning

 Being an ML enthuiast, I am always on the look out for resources that would help me to better understand the math and the algorithmic perspective of machine learning.
-Every time I find a new Lecture video series/Lecture notes/Reference books etc, I feel as though I actually found treasure, hence the name.
-This repository enlists all the resources that has enabled me to delve deeper into the world of machine learning and helped me to improve as a reseacher and practitioner.
+Every time I find a new Lecture video series/Lecture notes/Reference books etc, I update this repository.

 NOTE :
 - I do not own copyrights to any of the materials that have been listed here.